Joseph Espaillat, new Dominican bishop in NY

 He assured that he will continue to play and sing the Rap genre to evangelize.

 “There are many people who have misunderstood me saying how is it that he, who is a priest, sings and dances to rap music.
-It’s not that I’m glorifying that music, I’m trying to get into their brains so they hear the message,” he noted.
+It’s not that I’m glorifying that music, I’m trying to get into their brains so they hear the message.”

 “If we don’t give them something to listen to, if we don’t give them hope, who is going to give it to them?” auxiliary bishop.

-“With this music, I want young people to be encouraged and listen to something different,” he said.
+“With this music I seek that young people are encouraged and listen to something different,” he said.

 Proud of its origin Dominican He said that he always puts into practice what he learned from his parents.